The Belgian Cycling Classics

 Omloop Het Nieuwsblad traditionally takes place on the last Saturday in the month of February, or the first weekend of March.
 The Omloop Het Nieuwsblad is the opening event for the Belgian cycling calendar and is one of the most popular of the Classics for travelling cycling fans.

 Although by no means the oldest of the Classics, having experienced its inaugural year relatively late in 1945, this Belgian race has firmly established its reputation as one of the most prestigious in the early season.
-Last year saw Team BMC's Greg Van Avermaet take the top spot on the podium for the second year in a row after fending off Peter Sagan.
+2018’s race saw Astana’s Michael Valgren take the top step on the podium.

-With fearsome climbs, potentially cold weather, and kilometres of cobblestones spread across the 200 kilometre route, the Omloop Het Nieuwsblad is a battle of attrition.
+Both the men's and women's race takes place on the same day, with fearsome climbs, potentially cold weather, and kilometres of cobblestones spread across the 200-kilometre route, the Omloop Het Nieuwsblad is a battle of attrition.

 A sportive precedes the race on the last Saturday of March, followed by the main event the next day.
 Sportive riders can expect difficult terrain, complete with cobbles, hills and unfavourable winds.
 Resolute in its history, the Gent-Wevelgem navigates a number of the battlefields from the First World War on its tour of Belgium.
 Its first incarnation began in 1934 as a tribute to local hero Gaston Rebry, a native to the town where the race reaches its conclusion.

 If you are looking for a location to stay, Kortrijk offers ideal accommodation.
 It is located close to the action of the professional race but also conveniently near the start for the sportive - just make sure you book your room early.